deroneriksson/python-wsi-preprocessing/docs/index.md

 Here we see a histogram distribution of the training image sizes in megapixels.

-**Distribution of Image Sizes**<br/>
+**Distribution of Images Based on Number of Pixels**<br/>
 ![Distribution of Image Sizes](images/distribution-of-svs-image-sizes.png "Distribution of Image Sizes")

-The [OpenSlide](http://openslide.org/) project can be used to read a variety of whole-slide image formats, including the [Aperio *.svs slide format](http://openslide.org/formats/aperio/) of our image set.
+The [OpenSlide](http://openslide.org/) project can be used to read a variety of whole-slide image formats, including the [Aperio *.svs slide format](http://openslide.org/formats/aperio/) of our training image set.
 This is a pyramidal, tiled format, where the massive slide is composed of a large number of constituent tiles.

 To use the OpenSlide Python interface to view whole slide images, we can clone the